 Werner J. Roeder, M.D.
 Dr. Roeder is a retired physician with over forty-five years of experience and former Vice President of Medical Affairs (Medical Director) at New York Presbyterian/Lawrence Hospital Center in Bronxville, New York.
 As Vice President of Medical Affairs at New York Presbyterian/Lawrence Hospital, he was actively involved in personnel and financial matters concerning the hospital's \$140 million budget.
-Dr. Roeder is Chairman of the Fund's Addit and Nominating Committees, and a member of both multi-fund ad hoc Compensation Committees.
+Dr. Roeder is Chairman of the Fund's ad hoc Proxy Voting Committee, a member of the Fund's Audit and Nominating Committees, and a member of both multi-fund ad hoc Compensation Committees.
 Dr. Roeder serves on comparable or other board committees with respect to other funds in the Fund Complex on whose boards he sits.
 Dr. Roeder is board certified as a surgeon by The American Board of Surgery and previously served in a consulting capacity to Empire Blue Cross/Blue Shield.
 He obtained his Doctorate in Medicine from New York Medical College.